svolterra/HomeWok-App/README.md

 manually entering the numbers.
 - Be able to see my customized items appear in the program's list of homework assignments and recipes, and be able to access and view them as desired.
--Save my customized list of recipes to file
+- Save my customized list of recipes to file, along with their associated ingredients and directions
--Load my customized list of recipes from file
+- Load my customized list of recipes from file